New Jersey's Medical Aid in Dying for the Terminally Ill Act

 Death With Dignity, Assisted Suicide, Right to Die: What's the Difference?

-"Death with dignity" is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
-Many people still think of this process as "assisted suicide" or "physician assisted suicide."
-However, proponents of death with dignity argue that the term "suicide" doesn't apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
+However, proponents of death with dignity argue that the term "suicide" doesn't apply to terminally ill people who would prefer to live but, facing certain death within months, choose a gentler way of dying.
 In fact, New Jersey's law states that terminating one's life under the law is not suicide.
 (N.J.
-Statutes § 26:16-17 (2022).)
+Stat. § 26:16-17 (2024).)

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
 The phrase "aid in dying" is becoming a more accepted way to refer to this process.

-You may also see the phrase "right to die" used in place of "death with dignity."
+You might also see the phrase "right to die" used in place of "death with dignity."
 However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
 You can provide your own health care directions by completing a New Jersey advance health care directive.
 (See the end of this article for more information.)

 Death With Dignity Requirements in New Jersey